getreu/tp-note/docs/source/tpnote--manpage.md

   information is then applied to the '`[tmpl] sync_filename`' template and the resulting filename is compared to the actual filename on disk.
 If they differ, [Tp-Note] renames the note file.
-The '`[tmpl] sync_filename`' template operates on it's own without a corresponding content template.
+The '`[tmpl] sync_filename`' template operates on its own without a corresponding content template.

 Note, that in the operation mode _synchronize filename_, the header data overwrites the filename of the note, whereas in the operation mode _prepend